 4. You’re invested in companies.
 When you own stocks, you own a percentage stake in that company.
 And it is likely that little to nothing about that company has changed during a stock market crash (unless it was a piece of shit company to begin with).
 There’s nothing actually broken about these companies that you own, and you still own the same %.
-You think Coca-Cola is actually going to sell less black tar juice or that Target is going to sell less mint polka-dotted home decor ten, twenty, or thirty years from now?
+Do you really think Coca-Cola is actually going to sell less black tar juice or that Target is going to sell less mint polka-dotted home decor ten, twenty, or thirty years from now?
 Hell nah.
 You know those bastards are gonna continue to make more money over time, for better or worse.
 The stock market will reflect this.

 5. If you’re hearing people say that this stock market crash “is different,” or “more severe” or that the “system is more fucked up” or that the “system is broken” or my personal favorite, that “stocks are going to zero,” IGNORE THESE DINGBATS.
 These are the same exact things that are said during EVERY stock market selloff.
 Every.
 Single.
 Time.
 People love to be doomsayers, but doomsayers have been wrong 100% of the time so far.
 (Okay I admit I’m kind of a doomsayer but if the entire system collapses, fiat currency/cash won’t be saved either.
-And gold, a weak and pathetic metal with no practical value, will be completely useless during the zombie apocalypse.)
+And gold, a weak and pathetic metal with little practical value, will be completely useless during the zombie apocalypse.)

 7. The stock market always comes back up!
 People can’t be cranky forever, and this is coming from the crankiest person you know.
 When the world doesn’t fall apart as expected, people will start to be interested in the screamin’ deals presented by the stock market’s freshly lower values.
 They’ll buy in with all the cash they’ve been hoarding, and this causes the stock market will move higher.
 Happens every time.